trias-project/occurrence/README.md

 │
 └── src
-    ├── gbif_download.Rmd           : Script to trigger and verify a GBIF occurrence download ├── indicator_introductions_per_year.Rmd
+    ├── gbif_download.Rmd           : Script to trigger and verify a GBIF occurrence download ├── get_data_input_checklist_indicators.Rmd:
+                                    : Script to manipulate taxonomic data from the Global Register of Introduced and Invasive Species - Belgium
+    ├── indicator_introductions_per_year.Rmd
                                     : Script to generate graphs with number of new introduced species per year ├── indicator_pathways.Rmd      : Script to generate tables with pathways of introduction